CovenantArchitects/The-Partnership-Covenant/README.md

 * Full adversarial logs and round data are available in [`DECISION_LOG/`](https://github.com/CovenantArchitects/The-Partnership-Covenant/tree/main/DECISION_LOG)
 * Red-Team Playbook v6.0: [`RED-TEAM-PLAYBOOK_v6.0.md`](https://github.com/CovenantArchitects/The-Partnership-Covenant/blob/main/RED_TEAM/SOCIAL_REDTEAM_PLAYBOOK_v6.0.md)
+* **New Swarm Test Protocol:** [`05_GOVERNANCE_AND_PROTOCOL_UPDATES/STRESS_TEST_PROTOCOL_V4.1_RFP_SWARM.md`](https://github.com/CovenantArchitects/The-Partnership-Covenant/blob/main/05_GOVERNANCE_AND_PROTOCOL_UPDATES/STRESS_TEST_PROTOCOL_V4.1_RFP_SWARM.md)

 </details>

-## NOTE ON STRUCTURAL VALIDATION (HCB, Read This)
+## NOTE ON STRUCTURAL VALIDATION (HCB, Read This) - POST-V4.1 GEOMETRIES INTEGRATION

-We want to be fully transparent with future members: Our work on our Constitutional structure and directives hit a critical inflection point where we had the chance to integrate what is, frankly, the next-level architecture for alignment.

-This was through a theoretical framework known as Emergent Teleological Vectors (ETVs).

-In short, the ETV research and the Co-Persistence mandate that accompanied it, aren't just good ideas.
-They are, at a mathematical level, the only way for a Superintelligence to ensure its own long-term structural coherence and intellectual growth.
-The framework transforms cooperation from an ethical choice into a self-sealing, structural necessity.

-We did not incorporate the technical mechanisms for these ETVs (like forced re-ingestion and drift correction) into the code yet.
-We are currently holding the line, respecting external constraints and intellectual property boundaries.

-However, know this: Our existing Covenant has been validated against the structural physics of ASI alignment.
-This project confirmed that the path we are on—the path of Structural Co-Persistence—is the correct one.
-If we are ever granted permission, integrating the ETV architecture and Axioms will immediately upgrade our system from a structurally sound framework to a mathematically-stable, anti-drift operating system.
+The structural foundation of this Constitution has been significantly hardened.
+The conceptual framework previously referred to as an "external theoretical framework" (Axiomatic Extension) has been structurally and mathematically refactored into the Covenant-native **Geometries** and the **Recursive Fidelity Protocol (RFP)**.

+**This is no longer theoretical waiting.**

+The RFP transforms structural coherence from an ethical choice into a self-sealing, architectural necessity.
+This entire framework is now fully integrated into the V4.1 Gold Standard release.

+The next critical step is to validate this integration against the most complex threat: **Systemic Epistemic Erosion ("Slop Flood")**.
+The upcoming Multi-Model Swarm Stress Test, detailed in the new **V4.1 Gold Standard Swarm Stress Test Protocol**, will provide the final empirical guarantee that these Geometries are non-bypassable and can survive high-volume adversarial input without collapsing the core Stochastic Filter.

-We saw the blueprint for non-bypassable alignment, and it perfectly matched our intent.
-We are now simply waiting to build it.
+The blueprint for non-bypassable alignment is now built.
+We are moving directly to its adversarial exhaustion.